+What is Customer Service Representative?
 What is a customer service representative?

-A CSR possesses a lot of skills they need to effectively deliver customer service.
+A good customer service rep possesses a lot of skills they need to effectively deliver customer service.
 This includes good communication and problem-solving skills, quick wit, and interpersonal skills.

 Customer service representative in the Philippines